 Asian Efficiency guys made a video where they stated the 10 reasons why you should get an iPhone, but all those things can be done by any other device.
 These guys actually inspired me to write this article.
 The main reasons should actually be:

 1. Reliable battery life – I can excerpt way more control on how I spend it, than I could on my Android.
-You just always know how much juice is left.
+You just always know how much juice is left. (since this article is written, the reliability of iPhone’s battery life staggeringly deteriorated)

 2. Stability of the operating system – it almost never crashes, even jailbroken.